-History will look back on 2012 as the year when China anointed its “fifth generation” of leaders and shifted to a slower growth trajectory.
-This transition will take place against a backdrop of daunting internal challenges -increasing social unrest, widening income disparities and both ecological and man-made disasters - and of escalating external tensions stemming from America’s “pivot” to Asia and simmering regional worries about China’s economic rise.
-While the political system will be fixated on preserving stability as new leaders take the helm, reduced economic flexibility could thwart Beijing’s intentions to do so.
+History will look back on 2012 as the year when China anointed its “fifth generation” of leaders and shifted to a slower growth trajectory – against a backdrop of increasing social unrest, widening income disparities and rising external tensions.
+Beijing will be fixated on preserving stability, but reduced economic flexibility could stop it doing so.

-Domestically, an increasingly active middle class is generating pressure for more accountable governance.
-Mounting inequalities have nurtured a sense of injustice, 200m migrant workers remain second class citizens and corruption is worsening.
-Tackling these problems is urgent, but China’s economic successes have fostered an unwarranted self-confidence.
-Instead, motivated by the Arab Spring, the system has moved aggressively to contain any social discontent that might spark more politically sensitive movements.
+Domestically, mounting inequalities have nurtured a sense of injustice, 200m migrant workers remain second class citizens and corruption is worsening – but China’s economic success has fostered unwarranted self-confidence.
+Rather than tackling these problems, the system has moved aggressively to contain social discontent.

-China’s economic prowess is also seen by outsiders as having stimulated nationalism in a generation removed from the Cultural Revolution.
-Beijing’s belligerent responses to overlapping maritime claims have heightened worries about its security objectives in a region already wary of its economic clout.
-This is one factor in Japan’s decision to relax its ban on weapons exports; to China’s dismay, it has also driven its neighbours to support a stronger US presence in Asia and complicated regional trade integration initiatives.
+Beijing’s belligerent responses to overlapping maritime claims have also heightened worries in a region already wary of its economic clout.
+To China’s dismay, this has driven its neighbours to support a stronger US presence in Asia and has complicated regional trade integration.

-The potential for conflict will force China and the US to redefine their respective roles in a shifting environment that neither is comfortable with.
-Tensions will be further aggravated by anti-China trade sentiments during the American elections.
+The potential for conflict will force China and the US to redefine their roles in a shifting environment that neither is comfortable with.
 Asian countries are in a position to delineate the boundaries of influence for these two powers but, given their varied interests, alliances will shift depending on individual concerns.